tenpy/tenpy/doc/intro/model.rst

     -0.20000 * Sz_5

-You may be surprised to get nine different couplings on this ``2 x 3`` square patch.
+You may be surprised to see nine different two-body couplings on this ``2 x 3`` square patch.
 Let us look at the couplings in detail to figure out why this might be.
 We need to understand the meaning of the site indices, i.e. where does ``Sz_4`` live spatially?
 The convention for site indices comes from the MPS geometry and may be hard to read.